Coworker Gift Guide

 Buying a gift for your boss is a little trickier than for your regular coworkers.
 Gifts for your boss should be affordable but meaningful.
 You don’t want to be seen as trying to buy their favor, so boss gifts shouldn’t cost more than what you’re spending on your other coworkers.

 For this gift guide, we’ll include presents that are ethically sourced or whose purchase supports charity, so you can focus on the positive message when giving the gift to your boss.

 One Million Acres gives back in three ways: by protecting an acre of the rainforest for every bracelet purchased, planting trees, and providing fair-trade jobs to indigenous artisans.
 Their bracelets and apparel make a great gift for any earth-conscious boss!

 Is your boss a big fan of music or plays?
 Buy them some merch from the National Independent Venue Association and help Save Our Stages!
-Live music and plays have all but disappeared during the pandemic.
+Live music and plays all but disappeared during the pandemic and are still recovering.
 Help keep independent arts venues open by buying your boss a shirt or mask from NIVA.